pranav-deshpande6224/CV-Project-Analogue-Guage-Reader/README.md

 4. Output video with real-time PSI values

 ORIGINAL VIDEO - https://youtu.be/SqXWDPsQo8M <br>
-APPLIED CV Technique to DETECT PSI of ANALOG GUAGE - https://youtu.be/gty_emk3PEE
+APPLIED CV Technique to DETECT PSI of ANALOG GUAGE - https://youtu.be/gty_emk3PEE<br>
+<b>NOTE:<b> In the 2nd Video where YOLO is applied on Analog guage see the Black Reading instead of Red Readings